Ashutosh781/Ashutosh781.github.io/_pages/about.md

 ## Other Interests

 I am all about sketching, painting, and sipping on the best coffee I can find.
-I have got a soft spot for uncovering quirky coffee shops, and I also like to try out new coffee brewing methods and experiment with different beans.
-I am also a total avgeek, obsessed with all things airplane.
+I have a soft spot for uncovering quirky coffee shops, and I also like to try out new coffee brewing methods and experiment with different beans.
+I am also a total av-geek, obsessed with all things airplanes.

 <!-- Fun Image -->
 <img title="With robot" alt="With robot" src="/images/about_me.png">